Chia-Network/public_bluebox_image/README.md

 the default variables in the chia-blockchain config file.
 This is how we explicitly configure running a timelord, more specifically, a bluebox.
-In our code, the playbook file is going to be used to call pre-existing roles, previously created by the Chia team, and are located here: https://github.com/Chia-Network/ansible-roles.
+In our code, the playbook file is going to be used to call pre-existing roles, previously created by the Chia team, and are located in this [repository](https://github.com/Chia-Network/ansible-roles).
 Of all the roles that are contained in that repository, we are only calling five of them: unattended-upgrades, apt-update, git, python, and chia-blockchain, installing the software and updating.